yavij327/holbertonschool-printf/README.md

-Read me for project printf.
+Read me for project printf by Yavier Maladonado and Jean Carlo Carrion